At one year, we hit an important milestone related to the health benefits of quitting smoking:

 One Year Milestones

 Statistics tell us that only 7% of those who quit without support are still smoke free at the end of their first year.
-Fortify your cessation program with plenty of support from the forum here at Smoking Cessation.
+Fortify your cessation program with support from those going through what you are here at About.com Smoking Cessation.

-Your chance of achieving long-term success with quitting tobacco increases significantly after two years.
+Your chance of achieving long-term success with smoking cessation increases significantly after two years.

 Smoking Relapse Rates Drop Off Sharply After Two Years